OickleEthan/GeoFence/README.md

 - **SQLite vs PostGIS**: Used SQLite for portability and zero-setup during interviews.
 For production scale (millions of zones), moving to PostGIS for spatial indexing is recommended.
 - **Ray Casting vs Topology**: Zone crossing uses a standard Ray Casting algorithm.
 Complex self-intersecting polygons might require more robust topological checks.
 - **WebSocket Scaling**: Currently uses a simple broadcast.
 For high-volume multi-tenancy, a Pub/Sub model (Redis) would be necessary.
-- **Additional Layers**: Future work includes weather overlay and terrain-aware height tracking (AAR).
+- **Additional Layers**: Future work includes more in depth weather overlay and terrain-aware height tracking (AAR).